blackbaud/stache1/guide/index.md

 ## Web API Authorization

-This guide shows you how to enable your application to obtain a user’s authorization to access private {{ site.productname }} data through the {{ site.productname }} API. <a href="https://tools.ietf.org/html/rfc6749" > OAuth 2.0</a> is an authorization framework commonly used to grant client applications limited access to a  user's resources without exposing the users credentials to the client application.
-Some requests to the {{ site.productname }} API require authorization; that is, the user of a client application must have granted permission for an client application to access the requested {{ site.productname }} data.
-To prove that the user has granted permission, the request header sent by the client application must include a valid OAuth 2.0 access token.
+This guide shows you how to enable your application to obtain a user’s authorization to access private {{ site.productname }} data through the {{ site.productname }} API. <a href="https://tools.ietf.org/html/rfc6749" > OAuth 2.0</a> is an authorization framework commonly used to grant client applications limited access to a user's resources without exposing the user's credentials to the client application.
+Some requests to the {{ site.productname }} API require authorization; that is, the user of a client application must have been granted permission for a client application to access the requested {{ site.productname }} data.
+To prove that the user has been granted permission, the request header sent by the client application must include a valid OAuth 2.0 access token.
 An access token is a string representing an authorization issued to the client application by Blackbaud.
 The access token is used in OAuth to provide limited access to protected resources.
 The access token is passed to subsequent API calls to do things such as searching or adding a constituent.

 <p class="alert alert-info">All communication with Blackbaud servers be over SSL (https://) </p>

 #### Authorization Code Flow
 The {{ site.productname }} API currently only supports the Authorization Code flow.

-The Authorization Code flow first gets a code then exchanges it for an access token and a refresh token.
+The Authorization Code flow first gets a code and then exchanges it for an access token and a refresh token.
 An advantage of this flow is that you can use refresh tokens to extend the validity of the access token.
-This method is suitable for long-running applications which the user logs into once.
-Since the token exchange involves sending your secret API key, this should happen on a secure location, like a back-end service or back-end web app, not from a client like a browser-based or mobile app.
+This method is suitable for long-running applications that the user logs in to once.
+Since the token exchange involves sending your secret API key, this should happen on a secure location, like a back-end service or back-end web app, and not from a client like a browser-based or mobile app.
 The Authorization Code flow is described in [RFC-6749](http://tools.ietf.org/html/rfc6749#section-4.1).
 This flow is the authorization flow used in our <a href="{{ '/tutorials/auth/' | prepend: site.baseurl }}" >Web API Authorization Tutorial</a>.

 <p class="alert alert-info">As a best practice, Blackbaud recommends you use Authorization Code Flow within a Web application or service that is written in a server-side language and run on a server where the source code of the application is not available to the public.
-With the Authorization Code flow the token exchange involves sending your secret API key.
-This should happen on a secure location, like a backend service, not from code running on a client like a browser or a mobile app.
+With the Authorization Code flow, the token exchange involves sending your secret API key.
+This should happen in a secure location, like a backend service, not from code running on a client like a browser or a mobile app.
 </p>

 > To do:  If new use cases require the addition of different OAuth grant types, such as Implict flow for browser-based or mobile apps, we will need to document these new grant types within this section.